Brooklands Museum: Jubilee events and foundation of the Brooklands Society

-On 6 July 1957 the Brooklands Memorial was unveiled by Lord Brabazon of Tara, at an event organised by Vickers-Armstrongs to mark the 50th anniversary of the opening of Brooklands motor course.
-June 1967 saw a rally take place on the site, organised by Godalming & District Round Table, marking the track's diamond jubilee.
+On 6 July 1957, the Brooklands Memorial was unveiled by Lord Brabazon of Tara, at an event organised by Vickers-Armstrongs to mark the 50th anniversary of the opening of Brooklands motor course.
+A rally, organised by Godalming & District Round Table, took place at the site in June 1967 for the circuit's diamond jubilee.
 The latter event was a catalyst for the formation of the Brooklands Society, whose objects were to promote interest in Brooklands (for both its motoring and aviation influences) and to preserve what remained of the track and infrastructure.